btaquee/CardSense/README.md

 **Running the Program**

-In order to run the webiste, you need to have both terminal open, running frontend and backend at same time.
+In order to run the website, you need to have both terminals open, running the frontend and backend at the same time.

 1. First running frontend:
 ```bush